kcglab/satllazero/paper/paper.md

 # Statement of need

-Building a nanosatellite and developing flight software is challenging for newcomers to the space field due to the lack of literature and high cost.
+Building a nanosatellite and developing flight software is challenging for newcomers to the space (i.e., new-space) field due to the lack of literature and high cost.
 There are open-source frameworks for space projects developed by space agencies, universities, or commercial companies to serve as reference designs and encourage code reuse in their future projects [@jamie2017basic].
 These frameworks have not yet gained significant adoption outside their host organizations.

 At the same time, using an existing software framework leads to a shorter development program at lower costs and better quality.
 These effects are beneficial for organizations such as universities or schools that want to enter the space field.
 These reasons have led us to release the SATLLA-2B flight software as open-source code with additional documents to build a nanosatellite.